-A baitcasting reel is a fantastic addition to your fishing kit, especially for some larger lure types.
+A baitcasting reel is a fantastic addition to your fishing kit, especially for some more significant lure types.
 However, many fishermen are hesitant to utilize a baitcasting reel due to their penchant for forming “bird’s nests” or backlash.
 This common problem can be easily overcome with a little instruction and some time practicing.

 How a Baitcaster Reel Works and How a Bird’s Nest Forms